-He’s moved home to 53 Butts Green Lane in Hornchurch and opened Tratorria da Nino, which much to my delight is a mere five minutes walk from our flat.
+He’s moved home to 117 High Street in Hornchurch which much to my delight is a short 20 minutes minutes walk from our flat.
 Sorry bank balance!
-There’s ample parking out front on the main road in the bays and all around the side roads, but they are residential so please park respectfully!
+There’s ample parking out back in their car park and the surrounding car parks.

 Since opening, I’ve popped down a few times and have left so happily full that I’ve slept well after.
 The portion sizes are so generous but this doesn’t mean the quality is compromised at all.

 I often find when you get a large meal in front you, that it’s normally pretty average food.
 There is nothing average about the food that Nino puts in front of you.
 The meats and fish used is nothing short of top quality.

 One thing I do love about Nino and his way of doing things is that he’s so very traditional.
 His cooking is so traditionally Italian.
 The decor of the restaurant could be from the streets of Italy.
 And his approach to marketing is just so traditional.